Chapter 4: Return Types of Template Functions in C++

 Here, we have specified two different data types within the angle bracket:

-- First, the data type of the template argument, that is, type of the variable named “type”.
+• First, the data type of the template argument, that is, the type of the variable named “type”.

 Order is important

-We previously learned that the compiler could deduce the type(s) of template argument(s) automatically from the template function call.
-So ideally, we should be able to drop the type of the argument from the angle bracket and get away by only specifying the return value type.
+We earlier learned that the compiler can deduce the type(s) of template argument(s) automatically from the template function call.
+Ideally, we should be able to drop the type of the argument from the angle bracket.
+We should get away by only specifying the return value type.
 Let us try this in the following program:

 #include <iostream>